ccfang2/fdid/README.md

 ![Example 2](man/figures/plot_scb_ta.png)

-With an anticipation right after event time -2, one may see the time span over which the treatment effect is uniformly significant is shrinking.
+With an anticipation right after event time -2, one may see the time span over which the treatment effect is uniformly significant shrinks.
 Under treatment anticipation, the null hypothesis for our test includes all values within the pink bounds.

 ## Example 3: Honest Inference under Differential Trend of Functional Relative Magnitudes

-Following Example 1, we now suppose, there is differential trend of functional relative magnitudes with tuning parameter $\overline{M}=1$.
+Following Example 1, we now suppose that, there is differential trend of functional relative magnitudes with tuning parameter $\overline{M}=1$.

 ``` r
 plot(fdid_scb_est, frm.mbar=1, legend="bottom")